marlenebouvet/marlenebouvet.fr/_publications/categoriser.md

 date: 2024-05-16
 # slidesurl: 'http://academicpages.github.io/files/slides1.pdf'
 # paperurl: 'http://academicpages.github.io/files/paper1.pdf'
 citation: 'Marlène Bouvet, Florent Chossière, Marine Duc, Estelle Fisson (Dir.).
 Catégoriser : lexique de la construction sociale des différences.
-ENS Éditions, pp.722, 2024, Sociétés, espaces, temps, 979-10-362-0720-4.'
+ENS Éditions, pp. 722, 2024, Sociétés, espaces, temps, 979-10-362-0720-4.'
 ---

 The contents above will be part of a list of publications, if the user clicks the link for the publication than the contents of section will be rendered as a full page, allowing you to provide more information about the paper for the reader.
 When publications are displayed as a single page, the contents of the above "citation" field will automatically be included below this section in a smaller font.